Safety Protocols at Winning Ways

 Keep one horse length (2-3 meters) between you and all other humans and horses!

-All participants will be required to have PPE: this includes an approved helmet with chin strap (mandatory for mirrors, recommended for adults), face mask (that can be used as needed), heeled boots are necessary, cloth/leather/garden gloves are highly recommended.
+All participants will be required to have PPE: this includes an approved helmet with chin strap (mandatory for mirrors, recommended for adults), heeled boots are necessary, cloth/leather/garden gloves are highly recommended.
 Learn to do all things, including fastening buckles and knots, with GLOVES ON.
 Younger participants should practice, with gloves on, at home before arriving at ranch.

 All minors (under 18 years of age) must wear a helmet if riding a horse at Winning Ways.
 We urge ALL beginners to wear a safety helmet for their own protection.
 It is strongly recommended that all participants arrive with their own helmet that is ASTM approved!
-Helmets will be available at Winning Ways and will be sanitised before and after each use.
+Helmets will be available at Winning Ways.
 We ask parents/caregivers to help smaller riders place the helmet on their head and do up the chin strap.
 All Winning Ways personnel have been instructed NOT to help with this procedure.

 Coach Kelly will give hands-on assistance to Rookie Riders and all participants when mounting.
 Parents/participants please inquire about these procedures to ensure you are comfortable with the process.
 Use of face covers during mounting may give added protection.

 All Winning Ways personnel, acting as horse handlers, will remain at the head of the horse.
 Only in dire emergency will WW personnel reposition the rider.
-Winning Ways will permit parents/caregivers to act as side-walkers during an initial lesson for the duration of this crisis.
+Winning Ways will permit parents/caregivers to act as side-walkers during an initial lesson.
 (Parents/caregivers are usually not allowed in the lesson ring.)

 History and Observations